Omaha Design Center

 Experienced event concierges guide clients through the details, a service that has been a factor in the venue’s almost immediate popularity, Hudson says.
 Last year alone, The Design Center booked 150 events, significantly more than the one-per-week originally projected.
-Six full-time employees and a flexible part-time team are in place to meet
+Six full-time employees and a flexible part-time team are in place to meet the demand.

 “Between us, Brook and I have organized something like 2,000 events.
 Even before The Design Center, we did a lot,” Hudson says.
 “It’s been really interesting.
 With our previous experience and this sort of crash course of doing 500 events in three years, we’ve really been working out software and processes to distill some of the ideas and checklists and make events as stress-free as possible.”

 It’s gone so well that the owners are now considering expanding.

 “We’re definitely looking at additional event spaces and events in general.
 It’s becoming a multifaceted event business,” Hudson says.
 “I just love how there are so many different occasions that take place here, from weddings to fundraisers to company events.
 Often, it’s one of the most significant days of the year for the people planning it, and I love the fact that we get to be part of that.”